 If on the job there is one emotional behavior men feel the greatest pressure to suppress, it is crying.
 In my nearly 45 years of working, I saw lots of women of all ages cry because of pressure, back-biting, competitiveness, and other factors.
 But I never once saw a man cry no matter how austere the conditions.
 If a man sat at his desk crying even after being severely scolded and humiliated by the boss, he knows that he, unlike a crying woman, who often elicits sympathy and offers of help, would be given at best a wide berth by co-workers and, if not fired on the spot for being “weak and effeminate,” perhaps forever denied a promotion, especially into supervision.
 (See my related essays “We Often Have Different Responses to the Sexes” and “An Open Letter to Dr. Phil.”)

 But men aren’t punished just for expressing their personal feelings, especially for expressing fear or crying “like a woman.”
 They are also punished for not expressing them, for not crying, and for generally not showing vulnerability.
 (Many women face a comparable “damned if I do, damned if I don’t” predicament regarding their sexual feelings.)
 They are often denounced in feminist literature as unfeeling robots, as the sex without emotion.
 They are scorned or abandoned by wives or girlfriends who tire of their “emotional constipation.”
-They may not only be barred from jobs in the childcare business, but in a divorce may also be denied custody of their own children because, as some judges have said, “the unfeeling male sex is incapable of nurturing and caring for children ‘like women.’”
+They may not only be barred from jobs in the childcare business, but in a divorce may also be denied custody of their own children because, as some judges have suggested, “the unfeeling male sex is incapable of nurturing and caring for children ‘like women.'”

 It now appears that at work men will be punished even more for wearing an emotional straight-jacket.
 This workplace punishment comes in the form of a ruling by the Ninth Circuit Court of Appeals.